cycronix/JiffyCam/README.md

    ```bash
    streamlit run jiffycam.py --server.port 8080
    ```
+Note: install and run in a Python virtual environment.

 ## Usage

 ### Camera Setup
-1. Select a camera device from the dropdown in the sidebar
+1. Select camera device from dropdown in the sidebar.
+See Configuration below.
 2. Configure the save interval (in seconds) to control how often frames are saved
 3. Click "Start Capture" to begin capturing video